CRESYM/colib0.github.io/pages/models/HVDC/VSC/HVDCVSCphasor.md

 # Phasor VSC HVDC model

 ## Context
-This standard voltage source converter based high voltage DC transmission line (VSC-HVDC) model has been developped in ENTSOE G-HVDC working group.
+This standard voltage source converter based high voltage DC transmission line (VSC-HVDC) model has been developed by RTE [@cossart2021]  based on some outputs of ENTSOE G-HVDC working group.
 It gathers most of the features of specific detailed models, while being kept as simple and generic as possible.

 ## Model use, assumptions, validity domain and limitations

-It can be used for voltage and transient stability studies, when a detailed specific model can't be used.
-It can't be used for studies that look at the DC side behaviour nor the frequency behaviour (the secondary voltage control isn't implemented in this model) as the DC link and its interaction with the converter isn't properly modelled.
+It can be used for voltage and transient stability studies by using the link specifications or customer data, when a detailed specific model can't be used (data isn't available or can't be shared).

+It can't be used for studies that look at the DC side behaviour (a simplified DC bus is considered in the model) nor the frequency behaviour (the secondary voltage control isn't implemented in this model) as the DC link and its interaction with the converter isn't properly modelled.

 Details on the voltage control, reactive power control, active/reactive limits are represented and key for the voltage studies.
+This model contains UQ and PQ diagrams limitations, current limitations to respect the apparent power constraints and operator-defined PQ limitations.

-Reactive current injection during fault and current blocking protection is also represented in this model for an acurate beahviour during a fault.
+Additional reactive current injection ($$I_{q}^{FRT}$$) during fault and current blocking function is also represented in this model for an acurate behaviour during a fault for transient stability studies.

 ## Model description